zakuArbor/proxyAuth/doc/week02/sprint_2.md

 * Arslan Qamar
     * Understand the basics of Bluetooth server, client for Pam module
     * Worked on Bluetooth server
+* Anurag Bist
+    * Worked with the Android App
+    * Implemented the app's functionality to establish RFCOMM channel with paired bluetooth device
+    * Implemented the app's functionality to send data to the connected bluetooth device

 ## Goals for Next Sprint (Will be subject to change)